COMP0016-IFRC-Team5/data-downloader/README.md

 # data-downloader

-A simple data processor for the [DesInventar](https://www.desinventar.net).
+A simple data downloader for the [DesInventar](https://www.desinventar.net).

 This tool is a part of a UCL IXN project: "[Define return periods for low-impact hazardous events](https://github.com/COMP0016-IFRC-Team5/data-visualiser/blob/main/README.md#project-introduction)" with IFRC.